3 TOTALLY FAKE Foods in Just About Everybody’s Kitchen

 - Whole Foods 365 Brand (Conventional and Organic)

-Now, the OJ beverage is becoming less popular because this kind of juice is basically just sugar water and no healthier than a soda pop.
+Now, the OJ beverage is becoming less popular because this kind of juice is basically just sugar water and no healthier than soda pop.
 The fakery doesn’t help either.
 Squeeze your own for the best benefits – add lemon or honey if you need to.
 “Slow” juicers are better than centrifugal for keeping the most benefits but hand-squeezing over a citrus dish also works.

 Are you surprised that these foods are fake?